Find foundation-friendly plants for the Southern Plains below, and read the article by Nick McCullough for even more ideas:

 Size: 3 feet tall and 4 feet wide

-Conditions: Full sun to part shade; wide soil tolerance
+Conditions: Full sun to partial shade; wide soil tolerance

 Brighten the foundation with vibrant foliage and fragrant blooms.
 Miss Lemon™ abelia offers something new each season starting with lively yellow-variegated new growth in spring.
 Foliage color shifts with the seasons, with the greens darkening in summer and the yellows softening to a warm ivory color.
 In autumn, the glossy foliage takes on a pink hue.
 Summer offers soft pink blooms that add a delicate aroma to the air and attract butterflies and hummingbirds.
 Though deciduous, the mounding form and arching branches provide interest and wildlife habitat through the winter months.
 Use as a specimen or mass planting.